mlogan914/mlogan914.github.io/_posts/2025-07-20-why-clinical-data-hasnt-automated.md

 - Spec-to-code pipelines with overrides
 - AI-assisted mapping and validation

-Most teams don’t realize how much information is already embedded in an ODM file — simply because we’ve never been encouraged to use it that way.
+ODM often goes underutilized — not because it lacks depth, but because we’ve never been encouraged to treat it as a functional tool.

 ##  Example: What’s Actually in an ODM File?
 Here’s a simplified snippet of what you might find in a real-world ODM file: